-- Any absence resulting from the physical or mental illness, injury or medical condition of the employee. - Health care appointments for the employee or family member, including but not limited to doctor visits for illnesses, physicals, "well-child" appointments, chiropractic, physical therapy, dental services, orthodontia, etc. - An absence for the purpose of caring for a family member who is in need of care.
+- Any absence resulting from the physical or mental illness, injury or medical condition of the employee. - Health care appointments for the employee or family member, including but not limited to doctor visits for illnesses, physicals, "well-child" appointments, chiropractic, physical therapy, dental services, orthodontia, etc. - An absence to care for a family member who is in need of care.